cncf/toc/tags/resources/toc-supporting-guides/tech-papers.md

 #### CNCF Publishing Engagement

+In order to initiate publishing of the paper, a TAG co-chair must file a Service Desk ticket using the [CNCF Service Desk](https://cncfservicedesk.atlassian.net/servicedesk/customer/portal/1/user/login?destination=portal%2F1).
+If a TAG co-chair does not have a service desk account, reach out to CNCF staff to have the account set up.
+In the service desk ticket, you'll need to let staff know what you're looking for, who is the primary (TAG Leadership sponsor) and secondary contact, and where the materials may be found for publication.

-TAG Leadership sponsor works with CNCF for final edits, PDF conversion, and graphics inclusion.
+The TAG Leadership sponsor works with CNCF for final edits, PDF conversion, and graphics inclusion.
 Review drafts before the final version is added to the repo to ensure accuracy and clarity.
 Note: papers do not need to be PDFs, however the markdown must be present in the TAG repo.

 #### Addition to the Repo